mstgnz/transformer/README.md

 File conversion will be made easier using this package.

 Now that our plan is like this, let's get started.
 I will start with json first, then xml and finally yaml.

+### Contributing
+This project is open-source, and contributions are welcome.
+Feel free to contribute or provide feedback of any kind.

+### License
+This project is licensed under the Apache License.
+See the [LICENSE](https://github.com/mstgnz/transformer/blob/main/LICENSE) file for more details.